 Is child support unconstitutional?

-Can child support take my inheritance in California?
+Is child support considered income in California?

 Is a paternity test required for child support in California?